cpt-max/Docs/MonoGame Compute Shader Guide.md

     Particles.Append(p);
 }
 ```
-Respectively you can use the ConsumeStructuredBuffer keyword, if you want to pop objects from the buffer using the Consume() function.
+Respectively, you can use the ConsumeStructuredBuffer keyword, if you want to pop objects from the buffer using the Consume() function.

-With counter buffers you get the IncrementCounter() and DecrementCounter() HLSL functions, which return the counter value before the increment/decrement happend.
+With counter buffers, you get the IncrementCounter() and DecrementCounter() HLSL functions, which return the counter value before the increment/decrement happened.
 The returned counter value can then be used to index the buffer.
 Counter buffers don't require a special keyword, they are defined as a regular RWStructuredBuffer in HLSL.

 In C# you turn a structured buffer into an append or counter buffer by supplying the optional constructor parameters at the end:
 ```C#
 particleBuffer = new StructuredBuffer(GraphicsDevice, typeof(Particle), ParticleCount, BufferUsage.None, ShaderAccess.ReadWrite, StructuredBufferType.Append, 0);
 ```
 StructuredBufferType.Append will create an append buffer, StructuredBufferType.Counter will create a counter buffer.
 The last parameter is the reset count.
-Whenever a compute dispatch happens invloving this buffer, the internal counter will be reset to the specified value.
+Whenever a compute dispatch happens involving this buffer, the internal counter will be reset to the specified value.
 If you do not wish to reset the counter, use a value of -1.
 A new reset count can be assigned any time via StructuredBuffer.CounterResetValue.

-Using the CopyCounterValue() function the internal counter can be copied into another buffer at the specified byte offset.
-This can be useful for setting the instance count in an indirect draw buffer for example (see indirect drawing):
+Using the CopyCounterValue() function, the internal counter can be copied into another buffer at the specified byte offset.
+This can be useful for setting the instance count in an indirect draw buffer (see indirect drawing):
 ```C#
 particleBuffer.CopyCounterValue(indirectDrawBuffer, DrawInstancedArguments.ByteOffsetInstanceCount);
  ```